Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Roads & VehiclesSettlements & Settlers.

 Location.
 34° 33.778′ N, 92° 35.283′ W. Marker is in Benton, Arkansas, in Saline County.
-Marker is at the intersection of River Steet and South Market Street on River Steet.
+It is at the intersection of River Steet and South Market Street on River Steet.
 Touch for map.
 Marker is at or near this postal address: 101-199 River Street, Benton AR 72015, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Quapaws, Choctaws, and Chickasaws Passed Here (about 400 feet away, measured in a direct line); The Gann Building (about 500 feet away); IOOF Building (about 500 feet away); Saline County Records (about 600 feet away); Saline County Revolutionary War Soldiers (about 700 feet away); Saline County's Everlasting Tribute
+At least 8 other markers are within walking distance of this marker: Quapaws, Choctaws, and Chickasaws Passed Here (about 400 feet away, measured in a direct line); The Gann Building (about 500 feet away); IOOF Building (about 500 feet away); Saline County Records (about 600 feet away); Saline County Revolutionary War Soldiers (about 700 feet away); Saline County's Everlasting Tribute

 Paid Advertisement